-Name Description storage Logical resources that represent storage containers. compute Logical resources that are used to perform logical operations or calculations on data. network Logical resources that interconnect computer systems, terminals, and other equipment allowing information to be exchanged. data Logical named sets of information (objectified data) that are referenced and managed by services. service Logical set of operations, packaged into a single entity, that provides access to and management of cloud resources (for a given domain).
+Name Description storage Logical resources that represent storage containers compute Logical resources that are used to perform logical operations or calculations on data network Logical resources that interconnect computer systems, terminals, and other equipment allowing information to be exchanged. data Logical named sets of information (objectified data) that are referenced and managed by services. service Logical set of operations, packaged into a single entity, that provides access to and management of cloud resources (for a given domain).
+System Logical resources that are a combination of several other [cloud] resources that operate as a whole, this combination being manageable (created, operated, audited, etc.) as a unit i.e. off operations that could activate lower-level operations over each of the sub-resources.

-Name Description system Logical resources that are a combination of several other [cloud] resources that operate as a functional whole, this combination being manageable (created, operated, audited, etc.) as a unit, i.e., offering some operations that could activate lower-level operations over each of the subresources. unknown This resource indicates that the OBSERVER of the event is not, to the best of its ability, able to classify a resource that contributed to the actual event it is reporting on using any other valid resource taxonomy value.
+Name Description unknown Indicates that the OBSERVER of the event is not, to the best of its ability, able to classify a resource that contributed to the actual event it is reporting on using any other valid resource taxonomy value.
 For example, an OBSERVER may report an event where it is able to classify the TARGET resource, but is not able to classify the resource that was the INITIATOR of the event's action.
-Note: This value SHOULD only be used as a last resort, and when using another classification value from the CADF Resource Taxonomy is not possible.
+Note : This value SHOULD only be used as a last resort, and when using another classification value from the CADF Resource Taxonomy is not possible.

-Figure A-2 shows these same top-level resource classifications as child nodes under the "resource" node of the CADF Resource Taxonomy's classification tree:
+The following diagram shows these same top-level resource classifications as child nodes under the "resource" node of the CADF Resource Taxonomy's classification tree:

-Figure A-2 - Top-level CADF Resource Taxonomy hierarchy
+Figure 12 - Top-level CADF Resource Taxonomy Hierarchy

-2673 A.2.7 Storage subtree classifications
+A.2.7 Storage subtree classifications